Search Results for

 Traces

-First, if we take a look on the Datadog dashboard to view our service list, you'll see petabridge.phobos.web
+First, if we take a look on the Datadog dashboard to view our service list, you'll see petabridge.phobos.web:

-service on Datadog, we'll be able to view individual traces that look like this one:
+If we drill into the petabridge.phobos.web service on Datadog, we'll be able to view individual traces that look like this one:

 You can see the trace connects both the original ASP.NET request and the Akka.NET actors who processed the subsequent messages.